DataFire/Integrations/integrations/generated/reverb/README.md

       * amount **required** `string`: The amount of money being expressed, as a POSIX-compliant decimal number
       * currency **required** `string` (values: USD, CAD, EUR, GBP, AUD, JPY, NZD, MXN): The currency the money will be expressed in
     * quantity `string`
+    * recipient_id `string`: ID of the recipient of the offer.
+Required if you are the seller pushing an offer to a buyer.
     * region_code `string`
     * shipping_price `object`: Shipping price (sellers only)
       * amount **required** `string`: The amount of money being expressed, as a POSIX-compliant decimal number